‘They basically froze to death’, Two Portland residents die in winter weather

 PORTLAND, Tenn.
-(WKRN) – The winter weather took its toll on Tennessee, claiming the lives of ten people, according to Tennessee Emergency Management Agency.
+(WKRN) – The winter weather took a toll on Tennessee, claiming the lives of ten people, according to Tennessee Emergency Management Agency (TEMA).
 The latest two deaths reported out of Portland.

 “They basically froze to death,” Sumner County EMS Chief Greg Miller told News 2.